incerta/schematox/README.md

 // { success: true, data: [10, 20] }
 ```

-A coercer attached to a compound struct itself (its own subject, before that struct's own validation runs) and one attached to its child (e.g. every array element) are different positions and don't collide — `array(dollars).coercer((s) => typeof s === 'string' ? s.split(',') : s)` splits a whole comma-separated string into an array first, and the item-level `dollars` coercer still runs on each resulting element afterward.
-It doesn't mutate the struct it's called on: the original still parses without the attached coercer, and calling `.coercer()` again later replaces the earlier one (same last-write-wins behavior as `.description()`).
+A converter attached to a compound struct itself (its own subject, before that struct's own validation runs) and one attached to its child (e.g. every array element) are different positions and don't collide — `array(dollars).convert((s) => typeof s === 'string' ? s.split(',') : s)` splits a whole comma-separated string into an array first, and the item-level `dollars` converter still runs on each resulting element afterward.
+It doesn't mutate the struct it's called on — the original still parses without the attached converter.

 For a static schema with no struct at all, the equivalent is passing `customCoercers` directly to `parse()`, keyed by the coercer's position in the *schema* tree rather than the runtime subject: object keys as-is, `tuple`/`union` member schemas by index, and the exported `COERCER_PATH_ITEM` sentinel for `array`/`record`'s one child position (applies uniformly to every element/entry — there's no fixed index to key by, and the sentinel is also what keeps "coerce every item" from colliding with "coerce the array's own subject", which is `path: []`).
-Like `.coercer()`, `customCoercers` runs independently of `coerce`:
+Like `.convert()`, `customCoercers` runs independently of `coerce`:

 ```typescript
 import { parse, COERCER_PATH_ITEM } from 'schematox'